Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 \subsection{Expected number of JWST detectable AGNs and challenges to their detection}

 Within a scenario where SMBHs at $z \sim 6$ originate from the Eddington-limited growth of light and heavy BH seeds, \citet{valiante2018observability} find that efficiently growing heavy BH seed progenitors are within the sensitivity limit of NIRCam\footnote{This estimate was based on the photometric performance requirements of the instrument, namely the point source faintest fluxes that can be obtained at a signal-to-noise ratio SNR = 10 in a 10 ks integration \citep{valiante2018observability}.} out to $z \sim 16$.
 The number of detectable seeds depends on the survey area and on the degree of obscuration. \citet{trinca2023bh} estimate that, in a survey like CEERS, between $48$ to $175$ AGNs with BH masses in the range $M_{\rm BH} = [10^6 - 10^8] M_\odot$ would be observable at $5 \leq z < 7$, and between $8$ to $21$ at $7 \leq z \leq 10$.
 JADES-Deep is expected to find between $12$ to $63$ AGNs with with BH masses in the range $M_{\rm BH} = [10^4 - 10^6] M_\odot$ at $7 \leq z \leq 10$, and between $5$ to $32$ at $z \gtrsim 10$.
-These numbers are fully consistent with ongoing detections (\citealt{harikane2023, larson2023}, Maiolino et al. 2023), a great confirmation of the amazing capabilities of JWST, and are predicted to be even larger in models accounting for phases of super-Eddington accretion \citep{madau2014a, lupi2014, volonteri2015, pezzulli2016}, although in this regime BH growth is very intermittent, as suggested by high-resolution hydrodynamical simulations \citep{regan2019, massonneau2023, sassano2023}.
+These numbers are predicted to be even larger in models accounting for phases of super-Eddington accretion \citep{madau2014a, lupi2014, volonteri2015, pezzulli2016}, although in this regime BH growth is very intermittent, as suggested by high-resolution hydrodynamical simulations \citep{regan2019, massonneau2023, sassano2023}.